Home First Nations in the Lower Mainland

 • Dundarave Festival of Lights – the winter festival features decorated Christmas trees as well as live entertainment on a number of Saturdays.
 Around the first Saturday in December is the Dundarave Nativity Paddle Songs event which features Indigenous performers.

 • Hoobiyee – celebrations of the Nisga’a New Year.
-The event includes traditional storytelling, singing and dancing at the PNE Forum in February.
+The event includes traditional storytelling, singing and dancing at the PNE Forum in February or March.

 • National Day for Truth and Reconciliation – September 30th is a day to remember and reflect on the injustices regarding Indigenous residential schools and other historic injustices against Canada’s First Nations peoples.
 (See below for more details.)